lambdalife/holland/docs/configuration.rst

 Configuration
 =============

-This page provides information on configuring Holland, specifically the use of :func:`~holland.evolution.evolve`.
+This page provides information on configuring Holland, specifically initializing the :class:`~holland.evolution.Evolver` class and using its :func:`~holland.evolution.Evolver.evolve` method.

 .. contents::
     :local: